resolutionlife/terraform-provider-looker/docs/resources/permission_set.md

 page_title: "looker_permission_set Resource - terraform-provider-looker"
 subcategory: ""
 description: |-
-  This resource creates a set a permission set in a Looker instance.
+  This resource creates a permission set in a Looker instance.
 ---

 # looker_permission_set (Resource)

-This resource creates a set a permission set in a Looker instance.
+This resource creates a permission set in a Looker instance.

 ## Example Usage